jonnypetraglia/eyebrows/README.md

   * baseFolder = the folder you want to start in and restrict access to
   * port = port it will be serving on
   * hideBarsDelay = for images how many ms before the titlebar hides; set to 0 for it to never hide
+  * protocol = either "HTTP/1.0" or "HTTP/1.1"
+  * useSSL = whether or not to serve through SSL; hint: do it

 2. Why?